swiftlang/swift/docs/proposals/CompoundNames.rst

   var b = foo(z:x:) // b has type (String, Int) -> String
   var c = foo(x:y:) // c has type (Int, Float) -> String

+The default values in this case are evaluated at the point the partial name is referenced as part of creating the function value.

 Duplicate definitions with compound names
 -----------------------------------------